mltomlins0n/QANotes/PegaNotes.md

 - Extend an existing data type if it only partly meets your needs.

 - If no suitable data type exists, create a new one.

+<a name="dataPages"></a>
+### Data Pages

+Data pages store data for an application regardless of source.
+Data pages cache data on demand to a clipboard page and define who can access the page.

+The **Object Type** of a data page specifies the information the data page will capture.
+It acts like the **class** of the data page.

+There are 3 scopes for data pages:

+- **Requestor** - Requestor level scope lets you share data pages for a given user session and is often used when the data page contains data associated with the logged in operator.

+- **Thread** - Thread level scope is used when the data page is related to a particular case.

+- **Node** - Node level scope is used to make a data page instance accessible by all users of the application, and other applications running on a given node.

 <a name="propertyRules"></a>
 ## Pega Property Rules